tohagan/stlive/README.md

   - You should see the server display the source files the client app is requesting.
     - For Cordova platform and plugin files, it will also display the actual file path dispatched (in green).
     - You can use this to identify and fix any network or project configuration issues.
-  - Finally you should see 'Welcome to Sencha Touch 2' displayed as the app titlebar on your device or emulator.
+  - Finally you should see 'Welcome to Sencha Touch 2' displayed as the app title bar on your device or emulator.

 **Step 6.**  Now **live edit** the view that is displayed:

    - Open `DemoApp/app/views/Main.js` and edit the Welcome message and save the file.
-     - You should see the app instantly reload iteself from the server.
+     - You should see the app instantly reload itself from the server.
      - App now displays the new Welcome message on the device.
    - Connect **multiple** devices of **mixed types** (iOS, Android, WP8)
      - They should all reload in response to a source file change.